antrea-io/antrea/docs/windows.md

 #### Add Windows antrea-agent DaemonSet

-Starting from Antrea 1.13, you need to manually set the `kubeAPIServerOverride` field in the YAML configuration file as the Antrea Proxy `proxyAll` mode is enabled by default.
+You need to manually set the `kubeAPIServerOverride` field in the YAML configuration file as the Antrea Proxy `proxyAll` mode is enabled by default.

 ```yaml
     # Provide the address of Kubernetes apiserver, to override any value provided in kubeconfig or InClusterConfig.